dwrobel/flatcam/README.md

 =================================================

+20.04.2020

+- made the Grid icon in the status bar clickable and it will toggle the snap to grid function

 19.04.2020

 - fixed a bug that did not allow to edit GUI elements of type FCDoubleSpinner if it contained the percent symbol